pbeeken/Robosapien/README.md

 Spinal muscular surgery isn't my thing, but they seem to be holding up.
 We'll see if I can get him back into break dancing shape later.

+## Async Serial Control

+With an oscilloscope and some finagling I managed to send coherent control signals to the IR signal line to command the available routines in the master control.
+This seems to be the most flexible way to manage the robot.
+I found I needed a 100$\Omega$ resistor to feed in the signal at the connector point or the 5V high signal partially powered the eyes.